 For financial reporting purposes, the Fund does not offset derivative assets and derivative liabilities that are subject to netting arrangements in the Fund's Statement of Assets and Liabilities.

-The following tables present derivative financial instruments and secured financing transactions that are subject to enforceable netting arrangements:
+The following tables present derivative financial instruments and secured financing transactions that are subject to enforceable netting arrangements and reverse repurchase agreements.